robcaldecott/next-tailwind/README.md

 ### Folder structure

-The default out-of-the-box Next.js settings eschew a `src` folder in favour of root-level folders for pages, components, etc. Although I am not crazy about this pattern I have stuck to it simply because it's the default 😀
+The default out-of-the-box Next.js settings eschews a `src` folder in favour of root-level folders for pages, components, etc. Although I am not crazy about this pattern I have stuck to it simply because it's the default 😀

-I have added addition folders and ended up with the following structure:
+I have added additional folders and ended up with the following structure:

 | Folder       | Description                                              |
 | ------------ | -------------------------------------------------------- |